AECP-ETHZ/FARMIND/README.md

 The libraries can be downloaded here if required:
 1. Download jgrapht-1.1.0.zip file from here: http://jgrapht.org/
 2. Download commons-math3-3.6.1-bin.zip from here: http://commons.apache.org/proper/commons-math/download_math.cgi
-3. Download the apache command line interface (cli) tool used for reading the input parameters: http://commons.apache.org/proper/commons-cli/

 ### Eclipse Development Environment
 The code is developed and debugged using eclipse 4.7 or greater using JUnit5 for unit testing.